SCVA Newsletter (on-line version) - November 2010

 At 7pm, Audio Radiance will close the evening with their performance!
 This will be a great gathering of vocal jazz students and teachers throughout Southern California.
 For those participating in competitions later in the school semester, students will also get great exposure and coaching from our very experienced clinicians.
 Applications are being accepted now, space is limited so do not delay!
 If you have any questions please email me at cenns@hartdistrict.org Please put this date on your calendar!!!
 The festival is open to all levels, novice through advanced.
 The fee is only $150.

-Time: 1:30pm – 6:30pm with concert beginning at 7pm (may change slightly based on the number of groups attending)
+– 6:30pm with concert beginning at 7pm (may change slightly based on the number

 Equipment: 16 microphones